unoplatform/uno.extensions/doc/Overview/Reactive/How-tos/SimpleFeed.md

     }
     ```

+    > [!NOTE]
+    >
+    > Feeds (`IFeed<T>` and `IListFeed<T>` for collections) are used as a gateway
+    to asynchronously request data from a service and wrap the result/error in metadata
+    to be displayed in the View in accordingly.
+    > Feeds are stateless
+    and are there for when the data from the service is read-only and we're not planning to enable edits to it.
+    > Learn more about list-feeds [here](xref:Overview.Reactive.HowTos.ListFeed).

+    > [!TIP]
+    > MVUX also provides stateful feeds.
+For that purpose States (`IState<T>` and `<IListState<T>` for collections) come handy.
+    > Refer to [this tutorial](xref:Overview.Reactive.HowTos.SingleValueState) to learn more about states.

 ## Data bind the View

-The WeatherModel exposes a CurrentWeather property which is an IFeed of type WeatherInfo.
-This is similar in concept to an IObservable<T>, where an IFeed represents a sequence of values.
-A IFeed is awaitable, meaning that to get the value of the IFeed you would do the following:
+`WeatherModel` exposes a `CurrentWeather` property which is an `IFeed` of type `WeatherInfo`.
+This is similar in concept to an `IObservable<T>`, where an `IFeed<T>` represents a sequence of values.
+An `IFeed<T>` is awaitable, meaning that to get the value of the feed you would do the following:

     ```c#
-    var weatherData = await CurrentWeather;
+    WeatherInfo currentWeather = await CurrentWeather;
     ```

-To make it possible to data bind to an IFeed, the MVUX analyzers read the `WeatherModel` and will generate a proxy type called `BindableWeatherModel`, which exposes properties that the View can data bind to.
+To make it possible to data bind to an `IFeed<T>`, the MVUX analyzers read the `WeatherModel`
+and will generate a proxy type called `BindableWeatherModel`, which exposes properties that the View can data bind to.

 1. Open the file `MainView.xaml` and replace the `Page` content with the following: